rohan-agr/cantor-p1/index.md

     i += 1
 ```

 What's the difference?
 Well for starters, we see something unfamiliar - ```range()```.
 Calling this function allows us to access the elements inside the specified range - here, the range from 0 to 10, including 0 but not 10.
+We will go over what putting values inside the parentheses means later, but for now, feel free to copy the code snippet above.

 For loops iterate over a range, typically using a counter variable such as *i* above.
 Line 2 here can be read as follows "For every element in the range 0 to 10, including 1 but excluding 10, let *i* be equal to that element and run the following code."